 An interview with Hunter Deligeersang, a former HELBUS student

-Hunter Deligeersang is originally from a small town in western China, very close to the boarder of Kazakhstan.
+Hunter Deligeersang is originally from a small town in western China, very close to the border of Kazakhstan.
 He just graduated in 2017, and is now working in one of the busiest cities in the world, Tokyo.
 Hunter was very kind to make time for this interview in his really tight schedule.
 With a few emails back and forth, Hunter agreed to have the interview with Edunation at Finnish time 12:00 and Tokyo time 19:00.
-This is certainly a dialogue that crosses thousands of kilometers and hours of time difference that many Asian students studying in Finland are or will be experiencing.
+He told us his experiences of studying to become an entrepreneur in Finland.

 Get to know Hunter: From Hawaii to Finland